Manny Pacquiao vs. Juan Manuel Márquez IV: Reported fight earnings

+The fight

 The first two rounds were tentative, with neither fighter landing anything significant aside from a Pacquiao right hook to close the first stanza.
 Most ringside observers scored both for Pacquiao on account of his cleaner punches and head movement that prevented Márquez from landing his counters.
 In the third round, Márquez landed several left hooks to the body from range, attempting to halt Pacquiao's movement.
 The strategy paid off immediately as Márquez feinted again to the body before landing a looping overhand right that floored Pacquiao for the first time in their four fights.
 Pacquiao rose, but was reluctant to engage for the remainder of the round.
 Freddie Roach admonished his fighter between rounds to go under the overhand right, rather than pull away, as he appeared to retreat from the knockdown punch.

 Pacquiao entered the fourth recovered from the knockdown, but spent most of the round looking for spots, with little success.
 Márquez however landed several signature right hand counters, securing him the round on each judge's scorecard.
-Round five, Ring Magazine's "Round of the Year" opened with Pacquiao landing several hard left hands in the early going before breaking through and flooring Márquez with a straight left hand.
+Round five opened with Pacquiao landing several hard left hands in the early going before breaking through and flooring Márquez with a straight left hand.
 Márquez arose and answered with a massive straight right on the chin that wobbled his rival.
 In the final minute of the round, the fighters traded before Pacquiao landed several unanswered punches, including a right hook that buckled Márquez's knees and broke his nose.
 A bloodied Márquez retreated for the remainder of the round as referee Kenny Bayless looked on closely.

 Pacquiao picked up where he left off in the sixth, tagging Márquez consistently.
 With ten seconds remaining, Pacquiao landed a left cross causing Márquez to wildly push him into the ropes.
 Positioning shifted, and Pacquiao had Márquez backing into the ropes as he regained his balance.
 Pacquiao double feinted a jab, presumably setting up his infamous jab-jab-straight left combo, but Márquez ducked under the second jab, and unloaded a right hand to Pacquiao's mouth.
 Pacquiao's head snapped back violently, as he fell face first to the canvas.
+An aerial replay of this shocking moment shows Pacquiao's lead foot becoming entangled with the lead foot of Marquez, causing Pacquiao to lose balance split seconds before his rival landed the devastating blow.

 Ringside HBO commentator Roy Jones shouted over broadcast partner Jim Lampley, "He's not getting up, Jim!
 He's not getting up, Jim!
 He's not getting up!"
 Lampley's reply: "No, he's been knocked out!"

 Márquez darted across the ring, right hand raised, before mounting the corner ropes and being mobbed by his trainer Ignacio Beristáin and promoter Fernando Beltran among others.
 Kenny Bayless didn't bother to count as Pacquiao lay on the canvas motionless until he was revived and sat on his stool, two minutes, twenty seconds after going down.